Puntledge/gilded-rose/README.md

 ## GET /item/_name_

-Returns JSON object representing the store item matching _name_
+Returns JSON object representing the store item matching _name_ or status 500 if item not found

 {
     "name": "GR1",